 5) Haggis, neeps & tatties

 No visit to Edinburgh would be complete without some haggis, neeps and tatties.
 One of our favorite restaurants to have this traditional Scottish dish is Whiski Rooms.
-It has a cozy yet laidback atmosphere while the food and service is ace.
+For this delicious meal we frequented this fine establishment with our good pal Rob – a gregarious gent of many travel quotes and other interesting anecdotes about life.
+The place itself has a cozy yet laidback atmosphere while the food and service is ace.

 VIDEO: Eating Haggis, Neeps and Tatties for lunch in Edinburgh, Scotland